Understanding the Differences to Choose the Right Path

 Accounting professionals can pursue a variety of certifications.
 The certified public accountant credential from the Association of International Certified Professional Accountants is a general credential that positions accountants for leadership roles with higher levels of responsibility.
 Other organizations, such as the Institute of Management Accountants (IMA), offer certifications tailored to specializations, such as the IMA’s certified management accountant credential.

 Career Advancement for Accountants

 The flexibility of online accounting certificate programs allows students to more easily balance coursework with personal and professional obligations.
 Earning an accounting certificate online prepares individuals to enter the workforce or pursue advanced study.
-Individuals interested in furthering their education can read the following guides to learn about what to expect from online accounting degree programs.
+Individuals interested in furthering their education can also pursue an online accounting degree undergraduate program.

 An online accounting degree provides the fundamental background to start working in a number of finance professions.
 Many bachelor's degree in accounting graduates pursue professional licensure and careers as accountants...